neutrino38/elixir-socket/README.md

 ### Active websockets

-Now WebSocket also support an active mode when you can receive data as Erlang messages.
+Now WebSocket also supports an active mode when you can receive data as Erlang messages.
 It also handles keepalive automatically.
 Data is received as `{ :web, socket, data }` messages and socket disconnection notification as : `{ web_closed, socket }`

 In order to use this function, pass the `mode: active` option.
 You can also specify the PID of the process receiving the messages using the `process: <pid>` option.